English National Opera: 2000–2009

 Martin Smith, a millionaire with a finance background, was appointed chairman of the ENO board in 2001.
 He proved to be an expert fund-raiser, and personally donated £1M to the cost of refurbishing the Coliseum.
 He and Payne came into conflict over the effect on revenue of the "director's opera" productions that Payne insisted on commissioning.
 The most extreme case was a production of Don Giovanni directed by Calixto Bieito in 2001, despised by critics and public alike; Michael Kennedy described it as "a new nadir in vulgar abuse of a masterpiece," and other reviewers agreed with him.
 Payne insisted, "I think it's one of the best things we've done. ...
 It's exceeded my expectations."
 In the arts pages of The Financial Times, Martin Hoyle wrote of Payne's "exquisite tunnel vision" and expressed "the concern of those of us who value the true people's opera".
 Payne remained adamant that opera lovers who came to the ENO for a "nice, pleasant evening ... had come to the wrong place."
 The differences between Smith and Payne became irreconcilable, and Payne was forced to resign in July 2002.

 The successor to Payne was Séan Doran, whose appointment was controversial because he had no experience of running an opera company.
 He attracted newspaper headlines with unusual operatic events, described by admirers as "unexpected coups" and by detractors as "stunts"; a performance of the third act of The Valkyrie played to 20,000 rock music fans at the Glastonbury Festival.
 In December 2003, Daniel announced his departure from ENO at the end of his contract in 2005.
 Oleg Caetani was announced as the next music director, from January 2006.

-In 2004 the ENO embarked on its second production of Wagner's Ring.
+In 2004, ENO embarked on its second production of Wagner's Ring.
 After concert performances over the previous three seasons, the four operas of the cycle were staged at the Coliseum in 2004 and 2005 in productions by Phyllida Lloyd, with designs by Richard Hudson, in a new translation by Jeremy Sams.
 The first instalments of the cycle were criticised as poorly sung and conducted, but by the time Twilight of the Gods was staged in 2005, matters were thought to have improved: "Paul Daniel's command of the score is more authoritative than could have been predicted from his uneven accounts of the previous operas."
 The production attracted generally bad notices.
 The four operas were given individual runs, but were never played as a complete cycle.